prettier/prettier/docs/api.md

 ## `prettier.resolveConfigFile([filePath])`

-`resolveConfigFile` can be used to find the path of the Prettier's configuration file will be used when resolving the config (i.e. when calling `resolveConfig`).
+`resolveConfigFile` can be used to find the path of the Prettier configuration file that will be used when resolving the config (i.e. when calling `resolveConfig`).
 A promise is returned which will resolve to:

 - The path of the configuration file.
 - `null`, if no file was found.

 The promise will be rejected if there was an error parsing the configuration file.

-If `filePath` is provided, the path of the configuration file in the project where `filePath` exists will be returned, otherwise the path of the configuration file in the current project will be returned.
-Please see [cosmiconfig docs](https://github.com/davidtheclark/cosmiconfig#explorersearch) for details on how the resolving works.
+The search starts at `process.cwd()`, or at `filePath` if provided.
+Please see the [cosmiconfig docs](https://github.com/davidtheclark/cosmiconfig#explorersearch) for details on how the resolving works.

 ```js
 prettier.resolveConfigFile().then(filePath => {